 - (a) The PGT uses the Province of British Columbia's financial and banking systems to process and record most of its transactions.
-Transactions related to PGT fees and other amounts collected from clients are processed and recorded first in the PGT's own financial and banking system, and subsequently recorded on a monthly aggregate basis in the Province of British Columbia's systems. - (b) The Office of the Chief Information Officer transferred \$3,885 (2017 \$718) of capitalized computer hardware and software development costs to the Operating Account for the replacement of the PGT's trust accounting system. - (c) A transfer of \$8,909 (2017 \$8,761) from a sub-vote of the Ministry of Attorney General has been provided for services to incapable adults, children and youth and for other expenditures of the PGT. - (d) Certain financial and administrative services, post-employment benefits, and office and warehouse facilities are provided centrally by various ministries and agencies of the government of the Province of British Columbia.
+Transactions related to PGT fees and other amounts collected from clients are processed and recorded first in the PGT's own financial and banking system, and subsequently recorded on a monthly aggregate basis in the Province of British Columbia's systems. - (b) A transfer of \$9,365 (2018 \$8,909) from a sub-vote of the Ministry of Attorney General has been provided for services to incapable adults, children and youth and for other expenditures of the PGT. - (c) Certain financial and administrative services, post-employment benefits, and office and warehouse facilities are provided centrally by various ministries and agencies of the government of the Province of British Columbia.
 The costs of these services are not charged to the Operating Account and are, therefore, not included in the statement of operations.